 Request forms are processed in the order they are received at ACT.
+Request forms received after the deadline will be considered only for students who began attending your school after January 1, 2009, and only if complete.
+No new forms will be accepted after March 6, 2009.

 - Requesting Additional Information.
-If ACT has a question about the diagnosis or accommodations, the Test Accommodations Coordinator at the school will receive a request for information before ACT's review of the request can be completed.
-If ACT requests additional information, a fax reply will assist in meeting deadlines.
-Documentation must be submitted in writing, not by phone.
-If the request cannot be approved by April 18, 2001, the student will be allowed to test with standard time limits and use a regular print (10-point) test booklet without accommodations. - Notification of Day 1 Accommodations.
-ACT will send to the school's Test Accommodations Coordinator an authorized accommodations letter for each student approved for accommodations on the ACT Assessment during the PSAE administration.
-If a request is not approved, ACT will send written notification to the school. - 3.
-Determining Day 2 Accommodations.
-ACT's approval of accommodations applies to Day 1 administration of the ACT Assessment only.
-School personnel are advised to use ACT's approval as a guideline for Day 2 accommodations to the extent that the same accommodations are appropriate to the nature of Day 2 tests and consistent with a student's IEP or 504 Plan.
-There is no request form for Day 2 accommodations. - Extended-Time Testing Windows.
-Testing for students approved for extended-time or multiple-day testing must be completed during the applicable two-week PSAE testing window: - April 25-May 9, 2001, for Day 1 (ACT Assessment) - April 26-May 10, 2001, for Day 2 tests - Assignment of Test Materials.
-ACT Assessment test materials may be used ONLY for each student approved for accommodations and may NOT be transferred to any other school or examinee. - ACT Assessment Score Reports.
-ACT Assessment scores achieved with extended time through PSAE testing will be reported as "State Special."
-ACT does not report any specific information about the disability or accommodations authorized. - 7.
-Preparing for the ACT Assessment.
-Preparing for the ACT Assessment provides information about the tests and includes a complete practice test.
-Schools have a supply of this free regular-type booklet for distribution to students.
-Many schools have previously ordered copies of a practice test in braille, large-type, or on cassettes for their libraries.
+ACT may, at its discretion, request additional documentation to support any request.
+If ACT has a question, the Test Accommodations Coordinator at the school will be contacted.
+Documentation must be submitted in writing a fax reply will assist in meeting deadlines. - a) If a request originally submitted by the February 2, 2009, deadline is not approved, the student may apply for State-Allowed Accommodations instead.
+All Applications for State-Allowed Accommodations must be received at ACT by April 1, 2009. - b) If a request originally submitted by the February 2, 2009, deadline cannot be approved by March 25, 2009, and the student does not apply for State-Allowed Accommodations, the student must test with standard time limits and use a regular type (10-point) test booklet without accommodations. - Notification of Day 1 of Accommodations.
+ACT will send to the school's Test Accommodations Coordinator an authorized accommodations letter for each student approved for accommodations on the ACT during the PSAE administration.
+If a request is not approved, ACT will send written notification to the school along with a copy of the Application for State-Allowed Accommodations and instructions for completing it. - Determining Day 2 Accommodations.
+ACT's approval of accommodations applies to Day 1 administration of the ACT only.
+However, schools will need to order from Pearson's PSAE TestSites Online system the quantity and type of alternate formats needed for the Day 2 administration. - 4.
+Accommodations Testing Window and Sequence.
+The Day 1 (ACT) accommodations testing window is April 22-May 6, 2009, for those students who were approved to test with extended time or multiple-day testing.
+The Day 2 accommodations testing window is April 23-May 7, 2009.
+A student must complete Day 1 testing before he/she begins Day 2 testing. - Assignment of Test Materials.
+ACT assigns specific test materials (by serial number) to each student.
+Only the authorized student may use the materials; they may not be used by another student, or transferred to another test site. - 6.
+Administering the Test.
+ACT will provide specific instructions and will assign a timing code to each student.
+Students with different timing codes may NOT test in the same room; students approved for a reader's script must test individually; and ACT-Approved Accommodations must be administered separate from State-Allowed Accommodations.
+If ACT procedures are not followed, the resulting scores will be cancelled.

+7. Preparing for the ACT.
+A copy of Preparing for the ACT, which includes information about the tests, test-taking strategies, and complete practice tests, is available.
+Schools have a supply of this free regular type booklet for distribution to students.
+Many schools have previously ordered a copy of a practice test in Braille, large type, or on cassettes or audio DVDs for their libraries.
 If your school does not have copies available, you may order library copies of these alternate format practice tests directly from ACT at no charge.
-(See phone number on page 1.)
+(See order form included in this mailing.)

-ACT ASSESSMENT REPEAT TESTING
+ACT REPEAT TESTING

-Students approved for accommodations may, at their option, apply to take the ACT Assessment again with the same accommodations.
+Students approved for accommodations may, at their option, apply to take the ACT again with the same approved accommodations.